-Children and young people who have a disability can be at greater risk of abuse.
+Children and young people who have special needs can be at greater risk of abuse.
 They will often require more help with personal care, such as washing, dressing, toileting, feeding, mobility, etc, and may have limited understanding and behave in a non-age-appropriate way.
 It is good practice to speak with the parents/carers of children/young people with special needs and find out from them how best to assist the child or young person.
+Older children will have their own views of how they can be best supported.